 Since this may not be a viable option for all growers, there are other effective solutions to increasing heat retention, without upgrading to a higher-end cladding.

 One solution is double poly film, which uses air to create a well-insulated structure, at a fraction of the cost of other cladding options.
 This cladding utilizes a small compressor to inflate the space between two layers of film, where it captures air to create a buffer between the structure’s interior and the outdoors.
-As a more cost-effective choice, double poly film can provide an R-value of up to 1.5, creating valuable insulation for a winter greenhouse.
+As a more cost-effective choice, double poly film can provide an R-value of up to 1.5, creating valuable insulation amidst winter temperatures.

 Finding the right set up in a winter greenhouse can be time consuming, but proper preparation is necessary to thrive through the cold season.
 With the help of a GrowSpan Greenhouse Specialist, growers can make the right choices for their operation, sizing out their greenhouse heater system and choosing a cladding that will help them stay competitive year-round.

-To optimize heating in your winter greenhouse, call or REQUEST A QUOTE today.
+To effectively grow winter vegetables and other plants, while also reducing energy costs, call or REQUEST A QUOTE today.

 Many steps can be taken to prepare a greenhouse for the winter, including cleaning the greenhouse from top to bottom, testing systems’ functionality and ensuring a greenhouse is properly heated and insulated.